MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Spectral analysis

 \subsection{Full spectral fitting}

+We summarize here the spectral fitting steps implemented for \sourceshort, while more details on the full fitting procedure for MARTA galaxies are given in \cite{Cataldi_MARTA_2025}.

-Full spectral fitting of the extracted, 1D spectrum has been performed utilizing the \textsc{python} implementation of the \textsc{ppxf} \citep{cappellari_parametric_2004, cappellari_improving_2017, cappellari_ppxf_2022} software, which enables the simultaneous modeling of both emission lines and the underlying stellar continuum.
+The full spectral fitting of the extracted 1D spectrum has been performed using the \textsc{python} implementation of the \textsc{ppxf} software \citep{cappellari_parametric_2004, cappellari_improving_2017, cappellari_ppxf_2022}, which enables simultaneous modeling of both emission lines and the stellar continuum.
 The fitting was carried out separately over the full wavelength ranges of the G140M and G235M gratings.